tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 identified by `ECHConfig.cipher_suites`, and the version of ECH indicated by `ECHConfig.version`.
 Once a suitable configuration is found, the client selects the cipher suite it will use for encryption.
 It MUST NOT choose a cipher suite or version not advertised by the configuration.
+If no compatible configuration is found, then the client SHOULD proceed as described in {{grease-ech}}.

 Next, the client constructs the ClientHelloInner message just as it does a standard ClientHello, with the exception of the following rules: